 Haifa, Israel –(BUSINESS WIRE) — BreezoMeter has won sought after funding & endorsement from the EU’s Horizon 2020 Research & Innovation programme.
-The research will focus on understanding air quality health impact & improving forecast methods.
+The air quality research will focus on understanding the impact on health & improving forecast methods.

 Horizon 2020 is the biggest EU Research & Innovation programme, with nearly €80 billion of funding over 7 years.
 It’s the financial instrument of the ‘Innovation Union’, designed to secure Europe’s future global competitiveness.
 The grant is awarded to those demonstrating world-class science and industrial leadership.